ska-telescope/ska-react-webapp-skeleton/docs/src/DuringDevelopment.rst

 Below is a list of the current services, together with their purpose.

-i18n : Allows for text to be displayed in the language of the browser, with English as the default redux-telescope : Local storage containing the current telescope.
-Accessed via the stateStorage service redux-theme : Local storage containing the current theme.
-Accessed via the stateStorage service redux-user : Local storage containing the current user.
-Accessed via the stateStorage service stateStorage : Contains Creation and access to the localStorage theme : Contains the initialization of the latest SKAO Theme types : Contains the TS type definitions for the services above
+i18n : Allows for text to be displayed in the language of the browser, with English as the default

+theme : Contains the initialization of the latest SKAO Theme